Topics Map > Client Configuration > Desktop

 - If your credentials (NetID username and password) are compromised, they can be used to access your mailbox or to send email from your account.
 Since basic authentication is not protected by multi-factor authentication, even those enrolled in Duo MFA are at risk.

-- Even if an account is protected by Duo MFA and all basic-auth capable protocols are disabled, Office 365 basic authentication can be used to verify usernames and passwords via credential stuffing, brute force and password spray attacks.
+- Office 365 basic authentication can be used to verify usernames and passwords via credential stuffing, brute force and password spray attacks.
 If verified, then the credentials can be used to access other systems/services.

 Microsoft has already discontinued support for basic authentication with Outlook REST API.
 Microsoft has announced an end of support for basic authentication with EWS, EAS, POP, IMAP, Remote PowerShell (RPS) on 10/13/2020.
 Support for basic authentication with Office 365 SMTP is expected to continue beyond 2020.